01 Aug Dubai Expo 2020 Next World Expo

 Such predictions are welcome, especially at this time when certain segments of Dubai’s economy has begun to slow.
 As a matter of fact, had the Dubai Expo 2020 not gone ahead, many sectors of the economy would be much further behind and suffering from current economic pressures.

-what inspires the dubai expo logo?
+What inspires the Dubai expo logo?

-The Dubai Expo 2020 is inspired by a ring that was excavated from a 4,000 year-old archeological site at Al Marmum, Dubai.
+The Dubai Expo 2020 is inspired by a ring that was excavated from a 4,000 year-old archaeological site at Al Marmum, Dubai.
 Sheikh Mohammed revealed the design in 2018, and it has gone on to captures lots of positive reviews.

 The post-expo period is what has got many analysts talking.
 Whereas we are not sears or prophets to predict the future, there are generally two groups who attempt to explain what might transpire.